Henri Tajfel: Explorer of Identity and Difference

-This book offers a biographical account of Henri Tajfel, one of the most influential European social psychologists of the 20th century, offering unique insights into his ground-breaking work in the areas of social perception, social identity and intergroup relations.
+This book offers a biographical account of Henri Tajfel, one of the most influential European social psychologists of the twentieth century, offering unique insights into his ground-breaking work in the areas of social perception, social identity and intergroup relations.

 The author, Rupert Brown, paints a vivid and personal portrait of Tajfel’s life, his academic career and its significance to social psychology, and the key ideas he developed.
-It traces Tajfel’s life from his birth in Poland just after the end of World War 1, his time as a prisoner-of-war in World War 2, his work with Jewish orphans and other displaced persons after that war, and thence to his short but glittering academic career as a social psychologist.
+It traces Tajfel’s life from his birth in Poland just after the end of World War I, his time as a prisoner-of-war in World War II, his work with Jewish orphans and other displaced persons after that war, and thence to his short but glittering academic career as a social psychologist.

 Based on a range of sources including interviews, archival material, correspondence, photographs, and scholarly output, Brown expertly weaves together Tajfel’s personal narrative with his evolving intellectual interests and major scientific discoveries.
-Following a chronological structure with each chapter dedicated to a significant transition period in Tajfel’s life, the book ends with an appraisal of two of his principal posthumous legacies: the European Association of Social Psychology, a project always close to Tajfel’s heart and for which he worked tirelessly; and the "social identity approach" to social psychology initiated by Tajfel over forty years ago and now one of the discipline’s most important perspectives.
+Following a chronological structure with each chapter dedicated to a significant transition period in Tajfel’s life, the book ends with an appraisal of two of his principal posthumous legacies: the European Association of Social Psychology, a project always close to Tajfel’s heart and for which he worked tirelessly; and the 'social identity approach' to social psychology initiated by Tajfel over forty years ago and now one of the discipline’s most important perspectives.

-Chapter 1: Poland 1919-1937
+Chapter 1: Poland, 1919-1937

-Chapter 2: France, Germany and Austria, 1937-1945
+Chapter 2: France, Germany, and Austria, 1937-1945

-Chapter 3: France, Belgium and Germany, 1945-1951
+Chapter 3: France, Belgium, and Germany, 1945-1951